Obstructed Thickenings and Supermanifolds: Introduction

 In Section \ref{5}, we recall the second object in title of this article: \emph{supermanifolds}.
 After a brief interlude on obstruction theory for supermanifolds, we look to integrate this obstruction theory with the more general theory for thickenings.
 This is expressed in the form of a decomoposition of certain 1-cohomology groups valued in appropriate sheaves of abelian groups.
 A precise formulation is given in \eqref{49d93j8fj3fj3p}.

 We have so far been studying thickenings up to a certain equivalence that is stronger than isomorphism.
 In Section \ref 6 we explore moduli problems, which considers these objects---supermanifolds and thickenings, up to isomorphism.
 The moduli problem for complex supermanifolds was studied by Onishchik in \cite{ONISHCLASS} from an analytic point of view and by Vaintrob in \cite{VAIN} from an algebraic point of view.
-We propose here a relation between these viewpoints in Claim \ref{fkrpokvpokvp4k}, but will not attempt to prove this claim.
+We propose here a relation between these viewpoints in Conjecture \ref{fkrpokvpokvp4k}.
 We then consider the moduli variety constructed by Onishchik in \cite{ONISHCLASS} and propose that it admit a filtration in analogy with supermanifolds in Conjecture \ref{dnohf3fh839hf3h}.
 We conclude by formulating the moduli problem for thickenings and argue that the previous-mentioned decomposition in \eqref{49d93j8fj3fj3p} will hold here, i.e., up to isomorphism.

 In the penultimate section, Section \ref{7}, we present the main new result in this article, being the construction of obstructed thickenings of the complex projective plane $\Cbb\Pbb^2$.
 We consider the case where $\Cbb\Pbb^2$ is equipped with a rank 3, holomorphic vector bundle which is either: (1) split; and (2) non-split but decomposable.